aurora-opensource/xviz/docs/api-reference/xviz-metadata-builder.md

 Refer `style-specification` for supported style properties.

-Refer the example in `XvizBuilder`
+Refer the example in `XVIZBuilder`